Student Research Projects

 Jack worked with me as an independent study student and summer

-research student identifying pulsar candidates from both the PALFA survey (see below)
+research student identifying pulsar candidates from both the

-and a high-resolution
+(see below) and a

 radio pulsar survey of the Large Magellanic Cloud (LMC).
 The LMC